ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 At runtime, as of Python 3.11, the `@final` decorator sets a `__final__ = True` attribute on the class or function to help introspection, but it doesn't enforce anything on its own.
 Like the `Final` annotation, `@final` is a tool for communicating intent and catching errors early with the help of static analysis.

-In summary, `Final` in Python typing is a lightweight way to get some of the benefits of immutability by preventing reassignments.
+`Final` in Python typing is a lightweight way to get the benefits of immutability by preventing reassignments.
 It formalizes the "ALL_CAPS means constant" convention into something a type checker can understand.
 Combined with immutable types or interfaces, it can help you create APIs that promise not to mutate state.
 However, for more complex state (especially when you want to bundle multiple values), Python's dataclasses offer another approach to enforce immutability at runtime.

 ## Immutable Data Classes

-Functional programming strongly advocates immutability, preventing accidental changes and thus simplifying reasoning about your code.
 By default, dataclass instances are mutable (their fields can be assigned to freely).
 However, `dataclasses` support an immutability feature: if you specify `frozen=True` in the `@dataclass` decorator, the resulting class will prevent any assignment to its fields after object creation.
 In other words, a frozen dataclass instance is effectively immutable (or "frozen") once it's constructed.